Staying safe on campus during the coronavirus pandemic.

 If you are experiencing any symptoms, please submit the symptom tracker and stay in your room (or at home) until someone from Health Services contacts you.

 The university is following guidance from the CDC and CT State Department of Health regarding testing students for COVID-19 and contact tracing of students exposed to the virus.
-The rate of illness in CT remains high.
-There is a possibility that your child may contract a COVID-19 infection or be exposed to the virus while at school.
-We have reserved rooms on campus for these isolation and quarantine needs.
+There is a possibility that you may contract a COVID-19 infection or be exposed to the virus while at school.

 - Any student testing positive for the virus will be asked to isolate until fully recovered and cleared to end their isolation, which is usually around 10 days.
 Residential students may isolate on campus in a designated room or may go home, if this is more comfortable.
 Commuter students will isolate at home.

 We understand that either of these situations could be very disruptive, but coming to school fully prepared will help make it more manageable!

 - Families should plan now for the possibility of a COVID-19 illness or exposure during the academic year.

 - If the student prefers to go home for a required period of isolation or quarantine, where will they go (if home isn’t an option) and how will they get there (if they don’t have a car)?

 - Students should come to campus with a “quarantine self-care bag“, packed with the essentials needed to spend 14 days in quarantine.
 Have the bag ready to grab in a hurry, if needed.

 - Prescription medications, if needed (epi-pen, inhaler)

 - Over-the-counter medications (fever, cough, diarrhea, stomach upset, cold or flu symptoms)